2014—A spokesman for the Islamic State calls U.S. Sec. of State John Kerry an “uncircumcised old geezer.”

 1982—Edward Lee Howard, a CIA agent suspected of spying for the U.S.S.R., eludes FBI surveillance in Santa Fe and splits for Helsinki.

-1976—Ex-Chilean Ambassador to the U.S., Orlando Letelier, and an assistant are assassinated by car bomb in Washington, D.C.
+1976—Ex-Chilean Ambassador to the U.S. Orlando Letelier, and assistant Ronni Moffit, are assassinated by car bomb in Washington, D.C.

-1956—T.W.
-Attridge, Jr., testing a Grumman F11, hits the afterburner.
+1956—Testing a Grumman F-11, T.W.
+Attridge, Jr. hits the afterburner.
 Its jets ingest just-fired 20 mm rounds: he shoots himself down—but lives.

 1956—Loathsome Nicaraguan dictator Anastasio Somoza García is assassinated by Rigoberto López, poet.